JesseTNRoberts/Old-Blog/_posts/2022-11-16-The-Chiasm.md

 Record scratch.
 Pause that thought.
 Because even though I have everything I need.
 GPT-3 is no longer the flagship language model from openAI.
 So, for the first experiment mentioned, I may need to move to their latest model.
 I will have to read the new paper to know.

+### But first, we feast

+Ran to get some groceries and lunch.
+I have decided to watch more closely what I am eating and have been using Lose it as a calorie and nutrient counter.
+I might start adding my meals to my daily post.
+Maybe, that might be distracting.

+Anyway, Garfield Thanksgiving and lunch done.
+Back to it.

 ### Training language models to follow instructions with human feedback - 2022